Jacalz/linalg/README.md

 # linalg
 Easy-to-use abstractions around Linear Algebra calculations.
 Written in pure Go with no external dependencies.
-The library provides three four packages for working with vectors and points and one matrix package.
+The library provides three packages for working with vectors and points as well as one for working with matricies.

 ## Packages